defold/doc/docs/en/manuals/sound.md

 Defold's sound implementation is simple but powerful.
 There are only two concepts that you need to be aware of:

 Sound components
-: These components contain an actual sound that should be played and is able to play back the sound.
+: These components contain an actual sound that should be played and are able to play back the sound.

 Sound groups
 : Each sound component can be designated to belong to a _group_.
 Groups offer an easy way to manage sounds that belong together in an intuitive way.
 For instance, a group "sound_fx" can be set up and any sound belonging to that group can be ducked by a simple function call.